Zendro-dev/Zendro-dev.github.io/api_graphql.md

 ```

 #### Pagination argument
 The pagination argument is generic for all data model and the purpose of this argument is to control the maximum number of records that can be retrieved.
-The name for the argument is `painationInput` and it is an object which contains the number of records to retrieve and the offset from where to start counting the records.
+The name for the argument is `pagination` and it is an object which contains the number of records to retrieve and the offset from where to start counting the records.

 attribute | Type  | Description
 ------ | ------- | --------